jkeohan/bonus_lectures/AWS/Lambda/intro-to-lambda.md

 #### API GATEWAY

 - Update the **POST** method for the **/projects** resource and assign the **projects-create** Lambda function
-- Test the new route locally
+- Test the new route locally before deployment
-- Deploy the API and assign an appropriate message
+- Deploy the API and add an appropriate message
 - Test the API is working using **Postman**

 <img src="https://i.imgur.com/6ln3Ft5.png">